Bethieieio/project-one-harlow-marina/README.md

 I used [Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=en), the Google chrome tool to test the website.
 The results are below.
 ![image](assets/images/lighthouse.png)
 ### W3C HTML Validator
 I used [W3C's](https://validator.w3.org/) HTML validator to test the HTML on the website.
+Only after fixing a couple of simple errors.
+- I removed obsolete attributes in the map iframe.
+- I changed the spans to help with navigation into divs as its best practice to not has the spans here, as they had 'h2' headings inside the tags.
-Only after fixing a couple of simple errors, I tested again to see that there are no more errors in the HTML.
+ I tested again to see that there are no more errors in the HTML.
 ![image](assets/images/html-test.png)
 ### W3C CSS Validator
 I used [W3C](https://jigsaw.w3.org/css-validator/) again, this time for its CSS validator.
 After only testing it once, I found that there were no errors in the websites CSS.